 - Can you walk to the coffee shop instead of drive?

 If you can, try getting exercise right before you really need to focus or when taking a mental break.

-If you want to boost your concentration naturally, try to get outside every day, even for just 15 to 20 minutes.
+If you want to boost your concentration naturally, try to get outside every day, even for a short while.
 You might take a short walk through a park.
 Sitting in your garden or backyard can also help.
 Any natural environment has benefits.

 Try adding a plant or two to your workspace or home for a range of positive benefits.
 Succulents make great choices for low-maintenance plants if you don’t have a green thumb.